ovdolgaya/soccer-scoreboard/README.md

 ### Best Practices
 - ✅ Use strong passwords for Firebase users
-- ✅ Don't share widget URLs publicly (unless intended)
+- ✅ Don't share Firebase user passwords
-- ✅ Regularly review Firebase users
+- ✅ Regularly review Firebase users in Authentication console
-- ✅ Enable 2FA on Firebase account
+- ✅ Enable 2FA on your Google/Firebase account
-- ❌ Don't commit firebase-config.js with real credentials to public repos
+- ✅ Set proper database rules (already configured)
+- ℹ️ Firebase config (apiKey, etc.) is safe to commit publicly - it's designed for client-side use

+**Note on Firebase Config Security:**
+The `firebaseConfig` object with `apiKey`, `authDomain`, etc. is **safe to commit to public repositories**.
+These are public identifiers, not secret keys.
+Your security comes from:
+- ✅ Firebase Database Rules (who can read/write)
+- ✅ Firebase Authentication (user login required)
+- ✅ Strong user passwords

+The `apiKey` in Firebase config is NOT a secret - it's meant to identify your Firebase project to Google's servers.
+Think of it like a "project ID" that's safe to expose.

 ---